 Two or more usually.
 If the documentation package is formally reviewed by the National Park Service (NPS) Regional Office for transmittal to the Library of Congress, then customarily 1 set of negatives and 2 sets of prints are delivered.
 Often additional copies are requested by the lead-agency, the State Historic Preservation Officer (SHPO), consulting parties or the Advisory Council on Historic Preservation (ACHP) to fulfill local mitigation obligations or conditions.
 Local museums are typical recipients of documentation reports.
 Often libraries, historic societies, state museums, universities, the State Historic Preservation Office (SHPO) and even advocacy groups are listed to receive copies of records.

 It again comes down to significance.
 If the building is the "HP Garage," birthplace of the Silicon Valley, its regional importance could warrant duplicate copies in every library in the Silicon Valley.
-State and local H3-Like documentations require one or more sets of negatives and multiple print-only copies to archives such as state or regional museums, historic societies, university libraries and regional information centers.
-Because the negatives and prints are expensive to produce, original copies may not be warranted for all archives.
-Archival laser-copies or a DVD of digital scans may be sufficient for historic societies, local libraries; planning departments may only need a digital copy to sign off on the mitigation and they may not be able to store original negatives or prints in controlled conditions.
-It might seem that uploading reports and images to the web would be much easier but the necessity of maintaining a website, links and hosting digital documents in perpetuity makes printed copies more reliable (Have you ever been linked to a website that didn't exist?).
+State and local H3-Like documentations require one or more sets of negatives and multiple print-only copies be delivered to archives such as state or regional museums, historic societies, university libraries and regional information centers.
+Because the negatives and prints are expensive to produce, original copies may not be warranted for all archives, especially if the negatives are transmitted to the LoC.
+Archival laser-copies or a DVD of digital scans may be sufficient duplicate records for historic societies, local libraries.
+Planning departments may only need a digital copy and proof of transmittal to NPS to sign off on the mitigation because they probably are not able to store negatives or prints in archival conditions.
+It might seem that uploading reports and images to the web would be much easier but the necessity of maintaining a website, links and hosting digital documents in perpetuity makes printed copies more reliable.
+(Have you ever been linked to a 404 website that didn't exist?)

 IS THERE A WAY TO DO HABS-Like DOCUMENTATION FOR LESS?